- Start date: September

-- applications are also considered from those with appropriate professional qualifications and relevant practical experience
+Applications are also considered from those with appropriate professional qualifications and relevant practical experience.

-- for students whose first language is not English, find more information about the English language requirements for studying at Strathclyde
+Students whose first language is not English must have a minimum of 6.5 IELTS score, with no individual score lower than 5.5.
+Get more information about the English language requirements for studying at Strathclyde.

-The Pre-Masters Programme is a preparation course for international students (non EU/UK) who do not meet the entry requirements for a Masters degree at the University of Strathclyde.
+The Pre-Masters Programme is a preparation course held at the University of Strathclyde International Study Centre, for international students (non EU/UK) who do not meet the academic entry requirements for a Masters degree at University of Strathclyde.
 The Pre-Masters programme provides progression to a number of degree options.